SQream/sqream_docs/tutorials/getting_started/installing_sqream_db.rst

 Installing SQream DB
 ***********************

 See :ref:`Release Notes <releases>` to learn about what's new in the latest release of SQream DB.
-To upgrade to this release, see :ref:`Upgrading <upgrading>`.
+To upgrade to this release, see :ref:`Upgrading SQream DB <upgrading_sqream_db>`.

 SQream DB is installed on your hosts with NVIDIA Docker.
 There are several preparation steps to ensure before installing SQream DB, so follow these instructions carefully.

 ..
 Note:: Installing SQream DB requires a license key.
-Contact support@sqream.com or your SQream account manager for your license key.
+Go to `SQream Support <http://support.sqream.com/>`_. or contact your SQream account manager for your license key.

 .. contents:: In this topic:
    :local: